bigbluebutton/bigbluebutton/bigbluebutton-web/README.md

 cd bigbluebutton/bigbluebutton-web

 # Make sure you don't have old libs lying around.
 Might cause issues.
-# You need to to this only once to cleanup lib dir.
+# You need to do this only once to cleanup lib dir.

 rm lib/*